Sheffield Forgemasters: Capabilities

 Sheffield Forgemasters currently has the capacity for pouring the largest single casting (570 tonnes) in Europe.
-The two forging presses in use can exert a pressure of 4,500 tonnes and 10,000 tonnes on a billet of steel.
+The two forging presses in use can exert a force of 4,500 tonnes and 10,000 tonnes on a billet of steel.
 The 4,500 tonne press was installed in 2010 to replace a 1,500 tonne press which dated back to 1897 and was originally steam powered, and after several upgrades became hydraulically operated.